Stereo-Boy/chopin_toolbox/README.md

 Now if you are happy with this model fit, you can decide to look at the stastitics.
 This model shows a significant effect of meditation and music factors on the dependent variable.
 This code does not allow yet to calculate effect sizes.

 ### plot_group_effect / plot_covariate_effect / plot_interaction
-plots the results for one model
+Plots the results for one selected model.
+For these functions to work, make sure grouping factors have categorical format (using function categorical).

 #### Typical use
 ```matlab